mgroeninger/Hubitat-gogogate2/README.md

 2. Add the parent device driver to Drivers Code on your Hubitat hub from https://raw.githubusercontent.com/mgroeninger/Hubitat-gogogate2/master/GoGoGate_parent_driver.groovy
 3. Create a Virtual Device (under devices) of type "GoGoGate 2 Parent"
 4. Fill in the ip address of your GoGoGate2 device, as well as the username and password you use to access it and save the preferences
 5. Optionally, change the child device labels to name you would like to use

+Note:
+The driver simulates "opening" and "closing" states when the a door is opened or closed using Hubitat but does not have any way to simulate those states when a door is opened or closed with the door button itself.

 Credits/Development Progression:
 * Started with basic composite plugin framework from https://github.com/dpark/Hubitat-Composite-Driver